spinicist/riesling/docs/util.rst

 * ``--read-start=R``

-    Index to start taking samples on spokes (to avoid dead-time gap)
+    Index to start taking samples on traces (to avoid dead-time gap)

 * ``--krad=R``